Updated: 2026-08-08

 PhaseTypical durationWhat drives it

-Shortlist & RFP responses3–5 daysVendor bench; Uvik Software cites ~48h to matched profiles for individual roles
+Shortlist & RFP responses3–5 daysVendor bench; Uvik Software states matched profiles arrive within 48 hours after a signed SOW

 Technical interviews & code review1–2 weeksYour engineers’ availability; number of vendors compared